ETrakLogistics/api-docs-source/source/index.html.md

 shipping_charge_currency | The currency of the `shipping_charge` | 3 character ISO currency code, e.g. GBP or EUR or USD.
 Mandatory if `shipping_charge` is provided.
 Should be the same as the currency of the declared value in the piece contents tax | The total tax paid for DDP shipments (for products, shipping, insurance etc) | Should be a number, up to 2 decimal places, e.g. `3.99`.
 Currency is the currency of the declared value in the piece contents.
 Optional, if omitted, and `terms_of_trade` is DDP, we will calculate it for you duty | The total duty paid for DDP shipments (for products, shipping, insurance etc) | Should be a number, up to 2 decimal places, e.g. `3.99`.
 Currency is the currency of the declared value in the piece contents.
-Optional, if omitted, and `terms_of_trade` is DDP, we will calculate it for you sender_tax_id | VAT No | Optional sender_customs_id | EORI No | Optional sender_ioss_number | IOSS Number | Optional
+Optional, if omitted, and `terms_of_trade` is DDP, we will calculate it for you duties_and_taxes_chargeable_to_sender | Bool.
+Should not be supplied in request.
+It will be in the response though.
+We determine the value based on terms_of_trade (DDP), and whether IOSS eligible (Non EU > EU, goods intrinsic value < 150EUR or 135GBP & sender_ioss_number supplied) | Omit sender_tax_id | VAT No | Optional sender_customs_id | EORI No | Optional sender_ioss_number | IOSS Number | Optional